4ms/stm32mp1-baremetal/README.md

   * **Multicore_a7**: Demonstrates running both A7 cores in parallel.
   * **Copro_rproc**: Using the rproc feature of U-Boot to load and run firmware on the M4 core in parallel with the A7 core.
   * **Copro_embedded**: Embedding the M4 firmware binary into the A7's firmware binary, and loading it on demand.
 Wacky, but cool.
   * **Audio Processor**: A fun practical project that lets you select one of several audio synths to play.
 Requires STM32MP1 Discovery board.
-Uses STM32-HAL, some DaisySP example projects.
+Uses STM32-HAL, some DaisySP example projects, and some Faust algorithms.
+TODO: use multi-core A7.

 ## Overview